 For Physics: Consult these application instructions specific to Physics.

-In 2022, you must submit SURA applications electronically, not hardcopy (paper).
+For all departments: You must submit SURA applications electronically, not hardcopy (paper).
 Convert each email confirmation to PDF, and name them as follows.

 How to name your files / electronic application documents